-11 dead, 20 injured in Mexico tour bus crash
+12 dead, 18 injured in Mexico tour bus crash

-(CNN)At least 11 people are dead and more than 20 were injured on Tuesday after a tour bus crash in the state of Quintana Roo, Mexico, officials said.
+(CNN)A tour bus crash in Mexico's Yucatan Peninsula on Tuesday left at least 12 dead and 18 injured, officials said.

-The Turismo Costa Maya bus was carrying 31 people from the coastal village of Mahahual, according to Public Security of Quintana Roo.
+The Turismo Costa Maya bus was carrying 31 people, including tourists from the United States, Brazil and Sweden, in the state of Quintana Roo, according to Public Security of Quintana Roo.
 Among the passengers were 27 guests from a Royal Caribbean cruise, Royal Caribbean said.

 Video of the crash's aftermath showed a bus on its side in a wooded area off the roadway.

-The bus was bound for the Mayan ruin archaeological site Chacchoben, which is about 110 miles south of the popular tourist destination of Tulum, according to Public Security.
+The bus was traveling from the coastal village of Mahahual to the Mayan ruin archaeological site Chacchoben, according to Public Security.
+Chacchoben is about 110 miles south of the popular tourist destination of Tulum.

 The ship docked Tuesday at Costa Maya and was scheduled to leave later in the day, the cruise line said.

 "We are working with the local authorities to learn more about the accident.
 We are doing all we can to help our guests," the cruise line said on Twitter.